 Accounts receivable (A/R) are often a popular fraud target because of the high volume of transactions that go through the A/R account.
-These types of fraud can be costly, but early detection can help minimize losses.
-This article identifies four signs that something is amiss with receivables: slow turnover, missing controls over financial reporting, excessive write-offs and errors, and customer complaints.
+These types of fraud schemes can be costly, but early detection can help minimize losses.
+This article identifies four signs that something is amiss with accounts receivable:

-How do these frauds work?
+How do these accounts receivable frauds work?
 Sometimes, a customer’s payment is stolen by an employee.
 Outstanding receivables also may be exaggerated, say, by a salesperson who wants to boost commissions or by a CEO who’s desperate to meet investors’ expectations.
-Regardless of the ploy, A/R fraud can be costly, and early detection can help minimize losses.
+Regardless of the ploy, accounts receivable fraud can be costly, and early detection can help minimize losses.
 Here are four signs that something is amiss with receivables.

 1. Slow Turnover